doeringp/dotfiles/README.md

-# doeringp/dotfiles
+# Dotfiles

-My personal dotfiles repository for GitHub Codespaces.
+The repository is designed to quickly set up a personalized development environment in GitHub Codespaces with AI-assisted coding capabilities.